Light pollution: Economic relation

 It is not uncommon to find 24-hour business, such as gas stations, convenience stores, and pharmacies.
 Hospitals and other healthcare facilities must be staffed 24 hours per day, seven days per week.
 With the rise of Amazon, many factories and shipping companies now operate 24x7 shifts to keep up with the demand of the new global consumer.
-These industries all require light, both inside and outside their facilities to ensure the safety of their workers as they move about their jobs and when the enter and depart the facilities.
+These industries all require light, both inside and outside their facilities to ensure the safety of their workers as they move about their jobs and when they enter and depart the facilities.
 As a result, "40% of the United States and almost 20% of the European Union population has lost the ability to view the night sky…in other words, it is as if they never really experience nighttime."

 With a focus on shift work and the continued need for 24-hour operations of specific sectors of the economy, researchers are looking at the impact of light pollution on this group of workers.
 In 2007 the International Agency for Research on Cancer (IARC) sought to bring notice to the risk from shift work as a probable risk for developing cancers.
 This move was the result of numerous studies that found increased risks of cancers in groups of shift workers.
 The 1998 Nurses Health Study found a link between breast cancer and nurses who had worked rotating night shifts in their young adult life.
 However, it is not possible to halt shift work in these industries.
 Hospitals must be staffed around the clock.

 Research suggests that, like other environmental issues, light pollution is primarily a problem caused by industrialized nations.
 Numerous economic indicators have been examined to get a better sense of where light pollution was occurring around the globe.
 Countries with paved roads, an indicator of developed infrastructure, often had increased light pollution.
 Similarly, countries with a high rate of resource extraction also have high rates of light pollution.
 Also those with the highest GDP and high surface area described as urban and suburban also had the highest rates of light pollution.